Francis Asbury: Asbury's circuits in England

 For the next five months, during his circuits in England Asbury teamed with William Orpe, a young preacher who was the Hebrew teacher at Wesley's Kingswood School in Bristol.
-They covered the large Staffordshire circuit that encompassed not only Birmingham, Wolverhampton, Willenhall, Walsall, Wednesbury, Darlaston and Billbrook, but also an extended portion to the south in Worcestershire, Tewkesbury and Gloucestershire.
+They covered the large Staffordshire circuit that encompassed not only Birmingham, Wolverhampton, Willenhall, Walsall, Wednesbury, Darlaston and Bilbrook, but also an extended portion to the south in Worcestershire and Tewkesbury, Gloucestershire.
 Despite his happiness with his new career, Asbury struggled with a sense that his efforts were somewhat limited.
 He was still living with his parents, he was preaching in places that had heard him preach for the last five years.
 He looked for more travel and more responsibility.

 Asbury pressed Mather to assign Asbury to the low round of the Staffordshire circuit, and found it more grueling than he had anticipated.
 After twelve months Mather sent him home for a short break.
 Asbury then received instructions to head for London.
 The London conference of 1767 assigned Asbury to the Bedfordshire circuit.

 In London, it is likely that Asbury met George Whitefield when he attended worship at Whitefield's Tabernacle.
 At the time of Asbury's arrival in London, Benjamin Franklin was staying in London and a guest of his friend Whitefield, whom he had met years earlier during one of Whitefield's trips to America.
 Along with Franklin at Whitefield's home were Connecticut colonial leaders including a Mohegan Indian named Samson Occum and his traveling companion, Princeton College Presbyterian minister, Nathaniel Whitaker, Lord Dartmouth, and the merchant Dennis De Bert.
 Occum and Whitaker were in England to raise money for their Indian Charity School in Lebanon, Connecticut.
 Spending a couple months in London before the August conference, it is likely that Asbury not only heard Samson Occum speak at The Tabernacle, but also had opportunity to meet this unique group.